tcharding/types/trees/fenwick/README.md

 # Fenwick Tree

-A Fenwick tree is a data structure that holds an ordered collection of numbers.
-It supports two operations, `Sum` and `Update`.
+A Fenwick tree is a data structure that holds an ordered collection and supports the operations `sum` and `update`, both in *O(log n)* time.

-Fenwick trees can be implemented to use any binary operation to update the values in the data structure.
+In its most basic form the tree stores an array of integers. `Sum` calculates the cumulative total of the first *n* integers and `update` modifies an element.
+Theoretically one is not limited to addition of integers when using

-`Sum` sums the first n numbers in the collection. `Update` modifies the element at a given index using whichever binary operation the implementation uses.
+Fenwick trees.
+See [this](http://tobin.cc/blog/fenwick/) blog post for more information.

 ## Directory Listing